-As a recipe developer, health coach, and the owner of an online culinary nutrition program, I dedicate a lot of time to researching and playing in my laboratory—or as most folks call it: the kitchen.
+As a recipe developer, health coach and owner of an online culinary nutrition program, I dedicate a lot of time to researching and playing in my laboratory—or as most folks call it: the kitchen.

-Creating delicious healthy recipes is my joy.
-Food also gives me strength and empowers me, especially because I’m a breast cancer survivor, and food is one of the most powerful tools I have to stay healthy.
+Creating delicious and healthy recipes is my joy.
+Food gives me strength and empowers me, especially because I’m a breast cancer survivor.
+Food is one of the most powerful tools I have to stay healthy.

-In fact, researchers estimate that 30 to 40 percent of all cancers could be prevented by changing lifestyle and diet habits alone.
-A diet filled with antioxidant-rich fruits and vegetables, whole grains, and small portions of lean organic protein can lower cancer risk, while a diet high in foods like processed meats, sugar, and refined carbs is associated with higher risk.
+In fact, researchers estimate that 30% to 40% of all cancers could be prevented by changing lifestyle and diet habits alone.
+A diet filled with antioxidant-rich fruits and vegetables, whole grains and small portions of lean, organic protein can lower cancer risk.
+In contrast, diets high in foods like processed meats, sugar and refined carbs are associated with higher risk.

-While no one food can’t prevent cancer, many healthy foods contain powerful phytochemicals known to have cancer-fighting powers.
-Here are just that I use in my kitchen regularly that I am excited to share with you.
+While no one food can prevent cancer, many healthy foods contain powerful phytochemicals known to have cancer-fighting powers.
+Here are five that I use in my kitchen regularly that I’m excited to share with you.

 5 Foods for Cancer Prevention